 I traveled thousands of miles and I have arrived in Barcelona, Spain.
 I’ve experienced so much in just a short time.
-I’ve come to realize Chicago was like single brick in house.
+I’ve come to realize Chicago was like a single brick in the house.
 I had only grown to know that single brick, with the exception of few others.
 Barcelona is another brick of a different house 4,398 mi miles away.
 I am unfamiliar with the location, people, and lifestyle, and it’s overwhelming.
 I always thought that I would have these experience with someone I knew, like one of my best friends.
 Having someone close like that allows for the trip to be more calming.
 As I walked to landmarks here, I refused to be on my phone because of the unfamiliar waters I was in. it has been one my greatest decisions thus far.
 I am able to really appreciate what the Catalan culture stands for.
 Though I have only been here a week.
 My perception about a lot of things has slowing changed.
 For starters, I better understand the importance of having good walking shoes.
 Without them, I wouldn’t survive the excursions.
 Secondly, I actually look like I am not uncomfortable taking these pics.
 My mood has changed for the better.
 Furthermore, being able to take these pictures with everyone else, allows for time to get to know each other.
-I’ve come to realize that I am on the same boat as everyone else.
+I’ve come to realize that I am in the same boat as everyone else.
 It’s calming to know that we are all experiencing similar things differently.